dpsong/multimodalGlaucoma/README.md

 # multimodalGlaucoma
-This repository contains a Python implementation for "Multi-modal Machine Learning using Visual Fields and Peripapillary Circular OCT Scans in Detection of Glaucomatous Optic Neuropathy"
+This repository contains a Python implementation for "Multi-modal Machine Learning using Visual Fields and Peripapillary Circular OCT Scans in Detection of Glaucomatous Optic Neuropathy".
 <br>
 See src/tools folder of notebooks for training.
 Requirements:  PyTorch 1.4.0 and Python3.
 <br>